WOZN (AM)

-WOZN (1670 AM) is a sports radio station licensed to and serving Madison, Wisconsin.
-Owned and operated by Mid-West Family Broadcasting, WOZN is also simulcast on low-powered translator W244DR (96.7 MHz).
+WOZN (1670 kHz) is a sports AM radio station licensed to and serving Madison, Wisconsin.
+Owned and operated by Mid-West Family Broadcasting, WOZN is also simulcast on F.M. translator W244DR (96.7 MHz).

 WOZN originates from its Madison studios at 730 Ray-O-Vac Dr. on the far west side.
 Its single transmitter tower is located on Syene Rd. in the nearby Town of Madison, sharing a site with WLMV.
 The station's 1670 AM signal transmits on a non-directional antenna with daytime transmitting power of 10,000 watts reduced to 1,000 watts at sunset.

 Programming

-"The Zone's" schedule includes programming from CBS Sports Radio, including The Jim Rome Show.
-Local content on the station includes the call-in show "Over the Line" (6-10 AM) with program director Ebo Thoreson; "The Bill Michaels Show" (10AM-2PM) which is syndicated statewide from WOZN following the shows departure from previous flagship WSSP in Milwaukee, and "Wisconsin Farm Report with Pam Jahnke" (5-6AM), a statewide farm markets program that is the only holdover from WTDY's news/talk schedule.
+"The Zone's" schedule includes programming from Infinity Sports Network, including The Jim Rome Show.
+Local content on the station includes the call-in show "Over the Line" with program director Ebo Thoreson; "The Bill Michaels Show", which is syndicated statewide from WOZN following the show’s departure from previous flagship WSSP in Milwaukee; and "Wisconsin Farm Report with Pam Jahnke", a statewide farm markets program that is the only holdover from WTDY's news/talk schedule.
 WOZN is also part of the Wisconsin Sports Zone Radio Network which originates from The Zone and provides seven daily sports updates to 13 radio stations throughout the state of Wisconsin.
-Other local shows on The Zone include the "Wisconsin Football Roundtable" with former Badgers Brooks Bollinger, Gabe Carimi and Matt Bernstein (5-6 PM Fridays).
+Other local shows on The Zone include the "Wisconsin Football Roundtable" with former Badgers Brooks Bollinger, Gabe Carimi and Matt Bernstein.
 Also the Wisconsin Basketball Roundtable with former Badgers Josh Gasser, Mike Bruesewitz and Charlie Wills.
 Both the Football and Basketball Roundtable are hosted by longtime Madison sportscaster Zach Heilprin.

 Live game broadcasts on WOZN have included the United States Hockey League's Madison Capitols as well as the Northwoods League's Madison Mallards.
 Beginning in 2021, WOZN became part of the Milwaukee Brewers Radio Network, taking over as Madison's radio home of the Brewers from longtime affiliate WIBA.